 "My adventures have taken me, as a solo female traveler, through primarily Muslim countries as well as primarily Christian countries," says frequent traveler Lisa Munniksma.
 "I've always been modest in my appearance, but after traveling and meeting so many travelers and locals from various cultures, the importance of respecting traditions in dress has been driven home."

-Before you get out your suitcase, here are 10 things to leave in your closet as you pack for your next trip abroad.
+Before you get out your suitcase, here are 10 things you may wish to leave in your closet as you pack for your next trip abroad.
+Note that this list offers broad guidelines; you'll want to research your specific destination to find out which ones are and aren't applicable for your particular trip.

 Religiously Immodest Clothing